anaskhan96/litfs/README.md

 - A serialized form of the tree representation of the filesystem is stored in the first block
 - A structure containing two components - a bitmap indicating free and allocated blocks in the filesystem and an integer containing the lowest free block at the moment - is serialized and stored in the second block
 - File data is stored from the third block onwards, with a block as a whole being allocated to/deallocated from the file

+---

+This project was built under the course *Unix Systems Programming* in *PES University*.